Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADGroup.md

 ```

 ## DESCRIPTION
-The Get-AzureADGroup cmdlet gets a group in Azure Active Directory (AD) using the AzureAD Graph.
+The Get-AzureADGroup cmdlet gets a group in the Microsoft Entra ID using the Microsoft Graph.

 ## EXAMPLES